The Wisdom of Caterpillars...and Rivers

 This astounding organic process reflects the maxim of countless mystics: “Die before you die.”

 What I can say for certain is that my own lived experience feels like a dramatic shedding, and sometimes it’s as if I’m dissolving on the inside—a progression that is at once drastic and the most natural thing in the world.
-My old programming is incrementally turning off, while new coding of a higher order is coming online.
-Although sometimes there’s a kind of falling back into old programing, it’s followed by a quick forward jump into the new.
+My old programming is incrementally turning off, while new coding of a 'higher order' seems to be coming online.
+Although sometimes there’s a kind of falling back into my old programing, it’s followed by a quick forward jump into the new.
 This process is neither smooth nor orderly.
-It’s untidy, unpredictable, and often uncomfortable!
-And any resistance to the experience only increases and prolongs my sense of pain.
-Like all aspects of life, discomfort comes with the territory, but suffering is the result of fighting against rather than softening into them, in self-compassionate ways.
+It’s untidy, unpredictable, and often painful!
+However, resisting what's painful only increases and prolongs my discomfort.
+In other words, pain and discomfort may be unavoidable aspects of being human, but suffering is the result of fighting against rather than softening into them, in self-compassionate ways.

 For us humans, disappearing full-time into a “cocoon” for the duration of our metamorphosis is not likely to be compatible with modern living.
 Each of us must find our own ways to cultivate environments for evolution.
 Inside my own self-spun cocoon, I continue to function in the world, but my priorities have had to change.
 My nervous system is now the counsel I am learning to faithfully consult when making all choices.
 That wise oracle tells me when it’s appropriate to move forward or retreat, when to engage or be still, when to get nourishment and when to rest.
 When I listen and respond from my heart, all that is essential gets handled with ease; and whenever things get complicated, there’s something juicy for me to learn.